utf-4096/butterbridge/docs/FAQ.md

    * [API](#api)

 # Support bridging between any protocols
-Supported protocols are Discord, Gitter, IRC, Mattermost, Matrix, RocketChat, Slack, Steam, Telegram, XMPP (and our own rest API)
+Supported protocols are Discord, IRC, Mattermost, Matrix, RocketChat, Slack, Steam, Telegram, XMPP (and our own rest API)
 You can bridge between any (number) protocols.
 Even the same protocol!

-For example you can bridge Discord, Gitter, Matrix and Slack.
+For example you can bridge Discord, Matrix and Slack.
-A message typed in Slack will be shown in Discord, Gitter and Matrix (and the other way around)
+A message typed in Slack will be shown in Discord, and Matrix (and the other way around)

 Follow the steps in [[How-to-create-your-config]]